 All the dog owner said was "One-of-a-kind-shot" and they were right.
 This is one of a kind.
 The occupant looks pretty relaxed to me.

 We hear this from most of the folks that have purchased this style of crate.
 They report that after a couple of days the dog seems very calm and happy in the new crate.
 Maybe it's the fact that the dog can see all around that makes the difference.
 We'll know someday but until then, just know that people that own this crate seem very happy with how their dogs take to it.

-I've had this crate for couple weeks now, and I'd give it 4 out of 5 stars.
+I've had this crate for couple of weeks now, and I'd give it 4 out of 5 stars.
 I got it because my dog escaped from his wire crate and I needed something more sturdy.
 He has not escaped this Crate so far and seems to like spending some time in the crate even without being told to go in.

 Hope this review is helpful!

 Myha lives in Virginia.
 Her owner just received Myha's new crate today.

 It is a Large Side Entry crate.
 Her owner reports that so far, Myha, while a bit uncertain, does like her new heavy-duty crate.